essoen/docker-puller/README.md

             "myhook1": "restart-container-myhook1.sh"
         }
     }

+Now add the hook to your Docker.io-setup like this: `https://myserver.com/dockerhook?token=abc123&hook=myhook1`

 ## Nginx-setup
 You'll need Nginx (or something similar) to pass the requests along to this script.
 The following Nginx-configuration will do that for you: